Gamergate: Legacy

 The alt-right's emergence was marked by Gamergate.
 According to the journalist David Neiwert, Gamergate "heralded the rise of the alt-right and provided an early sketch of its primary features: an Internet presence beset by digital trolls, unbridled conspiracism, angry-white-male-identity victimization culture, and, ultimately, open racism, anti-Semitism, ethnic hatred, misogyny, and sexual and gender paranoia".
 Gamergate politicized many young people, especially males, in opposition to the perceived culture war being waged by leftists.
 Through their shared opposition to political correctness, feminism, and multiculturalism, chan culture built a link to the alt-right.
 By 2015, the alt-right had gained significant momentum as an online movement.
 According to the Encyclopædia Britannica, Gamergate is "a manifestation of the so-called 'men's rights movement' that had its origins on the Web site 4chan."
+The Southern Poverty Law Center described Gamergate as an example of male supremacy.

 Gamergate has been compared to the far-right political conspiracy theory QAnon.
-Business Insider compared QAnon and the GameStop short squeeze to Gamergate by referring to all three as "populist uprisings".
 Claire Goforth of The Daily Dot argued that Gamergate helped give birth to QAnon: "Each movement, in its inception, tapped into the collective force of the army of trolls who frequent anonymous message boards.
 Their tactics are an outgrowth of an online subculture where no prejudice is too shocking, no attack too vicious, no accusation too egregious." and "Like Gamergate, QAnon is toxic and alluring because it clothes trolls and conspiracy theorists in the armor of righteousness.
 Their chosen enemies' faults are an absolute evil that needs to be excised.
 Nothing else matters when that's the ultimate goal."
 Goforth also noted that "While Gamergate was confined to the web, QAnon has crawled out of the screen."
 Kate Knibbs of Wired called Gamergate "proto-QAnon", saying that both are "ideologically incoherent and loosely organized, seeping across chan boards, forums, and social platforms" and that "it was impossible to tell exactly how many people actually believed what they were saying and how many were trolling."